Aceable Agent Logo

 Technological developments are the most obvious change for most real estate agents since the pandemic.
 PropTech (short for property technology) has made it easier for real estate agents to publish virtual tours online, conduct remote showings, and work without a physical office space.
 These changes have helped agents serve more clients in less time, increasing their efficiency.

-Buyers and sellers alike are increasingly expecting digital service from their real estate agents.
+Buyers and sellers alike increasingly expect digital service from their real estate agents.
+In a recent Zillow report, they found that 28% of buyers made at least one offer sight unseen.

 82% of agents say that buyers expect more digital experiences now than they did before the pandemic, with 74% reporting that buyers are now more willing to make a home purchase based on virtual tours.